laluhilmanalfa/TitleView/README.md

         titleViewDemo = (TitleView) findViewById(R.id.demo_title_view);
         titleViewDemo.setUpView(generateTitleList(), getWindowManager().getDefaultDisplay().getWidth()/3);

-        generateTitleList() = ArrayList of String.
-This is List title. getWindowManager().getDefaultDisplay().getWidth()/3 = Size of each title.
+        // generateTitleList() = ArrayList of String.
+This is List title.
+        // getWindowManager().getDefaultDisplay().getWidth()/3 = Size of each title.
 Each Title will cosume 1/3 of width screen.

+       For more detail you can see the example in this project.
 ```